timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User adds a person [UC01](#use-case-uc01---adding-a-person).
-2. User inputs command to view the list.
+2. User chose to view the person list.
-3. PharmHub shows the Person list on the display list.
+3. PharmHub shows the Person list.
    <br>**Use case ends**

 **Extensions**